Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 - At day 60, create the activation offer and schedule it for the next lease-month segment.

-- At day 90, keep what works, cut what drains you, and expand the farm only after reply rate holds.
+- At day 90, keep what works, cut what drains you, and expand only after reply rate holds.

 - Your lease renewal is not your only option.
 You may have a third door.